Updated September 2023

 Lone Ranch Beach: Come here for a crescent-shaped beach home to tide pools and a large area for a beach hang.

-Harris Beach and its puffins: We have to note the island just off of Harris Beach called Bird Island.
+Harris Beach State Park and its Puffins: We have to note the island just off of Harris Beach called Bird Island.
 It’s home to seasonal tufted puffins that are just the cutest.

 Best Hotels Along the Oregon Coast